kruize/autotune-results/techempower/experiment-6/README.md

 ## All the experiments in this folder were run on dedicated infrastructure.
-Manual runs for the best configurations were run to reproduce the data and were be updated at [manuals](/manuals) dir
+Manual runs for the best configurations were run to reproduce the data and were be updated at [manuals](manuals) dir

+# Goal of the experiment:
+- Minimize transaction response time.
+- For details on slo and benchmark, look into [benchmark.yaml](benchmark.yaml)

 # Summary of data
 - Min response time is observed with following configuration